-Jim Leininger sent me these pictures
+Jim Leininger sent me these pictures of his Transalp rear fuel storage:

 Hello, here are pictures of the rear fuel storage on my Transalp.